wojciechkpl/WorkoutBuddy/docs/DATABASE.md

 3. **Row Level Security**: Consider implementing RLS for multi-tenant scenarios
 4. **Data Encryption**: Encrypt sensitive user data at rest
 5. **Audit Logging**: Log all data modifications for compliance

+## Test Data Note

+Synthetic test data is annotated with 'test' for easy separation and cleanup.